 While prenups typically make their cameos in the dramatic lives of the rich and famous, there are many practical and useful ways that they can serve everyday couples.
-Prenups are like health insurance: they’re good to have, even if you don’t plan to get sick.
+Prenups are like health insurance–they’re good to have, even if you don’t plan on getting sick.

 So what are the benefits of a prenup?
 Is it possible that these agreements could actually help couples have a more successful relationship?
 Here are a few reasons for how they can be beneficial.

 A recent Bank of America study found that nearly one-in-five millennials don’t know how much their spouse makes.
 More anecdotally, I’ve talked to SO MANY couples who were far too afraid to have “the money conversation” before they got married.
 Some later discovered that their spouse was in serious debt or that their partner's credit score prevented them from the goal of owning a home.
 This type of financial infidelity can cripple a relationship, even if it’s unintentional.

 During the process of drawing up a prenup, both partners are asked to list out all their assets and debts, no matter how much or how little they have.
 After that, there’s a discussion about how they want to treat money generated (or borrowed) during their marriage.
 While it can be awkward to talk about it, many couples talk about feeling closer as a result of the conversation.

 If a marriage has come to an end, one or both partners may have bias, resentment, or straight-up anger toward the other person.
 When tensions are high, talking about money can cause further stress for both people.
 Sometimes divorces drag on because couples can’t come to agreement about how to divide their assets.
 If you have kids in the mix, they can get caught in the crossfire.

 Prenups define money protocols in the event of a break up.
 These protocols were created when you were happy and calm, not negotiated between lawyers and angry conversations.
 In a nutshell, they reduce the time, energy, and emotion spent on money when most couples just want to move on.